The Final Few Moments

 “No, you’re right.
 I mean—yeah, I know.”
 He bit down on his lip.
 “But let’s do something together.”

 They ran in the park and afterwards Robert thought they might take a shower together and climb back into bed after all, but then the phone rang.
-Sasha was on for a long time with her mother in Wisconsin, and Robert, uncomfortable and sticky in his wet running clothes, grew impatient waiting for her and he showered by himself, and then he spent a couple of hours at his desk in the den answering emails and preparing for his meeting the next day, while Sasha tended to the garden and skimmed leaves and debris from the pool, and later still they got into one of those conversations that chipped away any desire she might have been holding in reserve for him.
+Sasha was on for a long time with her mother in Oakland, and Robert, uncomfortable and sticky in his wet running clothes, grew impatient waiting for her and he showered by himself, and then he spent a couple of hours at his desk in the den answering emails and preparing for his meeting the next day, while Sasha tended to the garden and skimmed leaves and debris from the pool, and later still they got into one of those conversations that chipped away any desire she might have been holding in reserve for him.

 Robert had no one to blame but himself for the discussion.
 He started it, because he wanted a resolution, but he had hoped for a different outcome.